-The Cookie Cutter Program was designed to expedite the plan review process for the construction of a model of home that is being built on a repetitive basis.
+The Cookie Cutter Program was designed to expedite the Plan Review process for the construction of a model of home with no options that can change the configuration that is being built on a repetitive basis.

 Developers, design professionals or contractors who utilize the same model of home on a repetitive basis can participate in the Cookie Cutter Program.

 Once the model is initially approved, subsequent reviews will only be required which relate to site location.
 These reviews are as follows:

 - Zoning (including related concurrency reviews)

 - Structural (site review for soil statement and special inspector requirements)

 Applying for a Cookie Cutter Model approval

 To obtain approval at the Permitting and Inspection Center at 11805 SW 26th Street (Coral Way) for the model, you need to submit to the following: